rpraka/Modular-Neural-Net-Numpy/README.md

 # Modular Neural Network Framework with Numpy
-A quick implementation of a basic modular neural network framework using only numpy.
+A quick implementation of a basic modular neural network framework using only the numpy library.

 Derived from the architecture described by Rafay Khan [here.](https://medium.com/towards-artificial-intelligence/nothing-but-numpy-understanding-creating-neural-networks-with-computational-graphs-from-scratch-6299901091b0)